-I’m only half-joking about the new career, but I have to say that I love taking my photos and what I like even more is “developing them.”
-Last night, I showed you just one photo of that gorgeous dining room and it was when I was looking at the thumbnail on pinterest, did I fully notice… hey… that ceiling looks bowed.
-I know that it’s not.
+I’m only half-joking about the new career!
+However, I must say that I love taking my photos.
+What I like even more is “developing them.”
+That being said, I would love to share some interior photography tips I found helpful!
+Last night, I showed you just one photo of that gorgeous dining room, and when I was looking at the thumbnail on Pinterest, I thought to myself… “hey… that ceiling looks bowed.”
+However, I know that it’s not.
 Great.
 Distortion.
 That is just no good.
-So, I got on the internets and I found a tutorial about removing camera lens distortion.
+So, I went online and found a tutorial about removing camera lens distortion.
 Here it is.
 The dude’s voice is a bit creepy IMO, but his advice was sound.

 He doesn’t tell you how to open your photo in Gimp, though…